This post may contain affiliate links. Please read our disclosure policy.

 How to make pumpkin curry

-Cook the curry (Instant Pot or stove) as directed in the recipe card below Both methods take about the same time, but the instant pot is more hands-off.
+Note: You can cook the curry using the pressure cooker or stove as directed in the recipe card below.
+Both methods take about the same time, but the pressure cooker is more hands-off.

 Ingredient substitutions